 2. Delay the Need for Server Replacement

-Lost Productivity.
-Data center hardware and OS installation/configuration requires time, manpower, and the inevitable lost productivity of staff while the new system is being installed.
+Data center hardware maintenance and OS installation/configuration requires time, manpower, and the inevitable lost productivity of staff while the new system is being installed.
 Post-warranty support helps businesses to avoid the time and cost of the resources required to install a brand new system.

 While implementing a new system can require overtime pay and a drain on time and resources away from key business responsibilities, preparation for the post-warranty period allows for a strategic extension of the data center life cycle.